 Wi-Fi 6E is wireless internet communication on the 6 GHz band, "new" frequencies that have not previously been available to wifi.
 This is a much needed expansion; the 2.4 GHz band has been packed for a long time, and the increase in wifi usage and number of connected devices has started to become noticeable on the 5 GHz band as well.

-Wi-Fi 6 corresponds to the 802.11ax wireless communciation standard.
-This standard covers the two well established frequency bands for Wi-Fi: 2.4 and 5 GHz.
+Wi-Fi 6E is not the same as Wi-Fi 6.
+Wi-Fi 6 corresponds to the standard 802.11ax.
+This standard mainly refers to the two established frequency bands for wifi; 2.4 and 5 GHz.

 What we here succinctly refer to as 6 GHz is really a 1200 MHz spectrum from 5,925 to 7,125.

-So the point of expanding the range of frequencies available for Wi-Fi, is the possibility of significantly reducing the fight for space / airtime.
+So the point of expanding the range of frequencies available for Wi-Fi is the possibility of significantly reducing the fight for airtime.
 On today's frequency bands, Wi-Fi networks compete both with each other and with other wireless standards such as Bluetooth.
 There is also no room for increasing the transmission bandwidth to 80 or 160 MHz to increase throughput without creating excessive interference for surrounding networks.